sshah1502/irgsc/README.md

 ```
  class IRGSC
 ```
-This class is defined by importing tmt-irgsc module and passing the R.A. and Decl. arguments.
-In version 1.0 of this package, the catalog is generated using the optimal method described in the work report (link).
+This class is defined by importing irgsctool module and passing the R.A. and Decl. arguments.
+In this package, the catalog is generated using the optimal method described in the work report (link).
+After initializing, this module alerts if there is no observed NIR UKIDSS data for the given field.

 ```
-import Generate_IRGSC
+from irgsctool import Generate_IRGSC as GC
+gc = GC(ra,dec)
+gc.generate_irgsc()
 ```

-The module Generate_IRGSC(ra, dec) is the module that generates the catalog after importing the IRGSC library.
-This module alerts if there is no observed NIR UKIDSS data for the given field.
-Irrespective of whether UKIDSS data is available or not, this module generates the catalog using the optical PANSTARRS data from 3pi steradian survey.
+The module Generate_IRGSC is the module that generates the catalog.
+Irrespective of whether UKIDSS data is available or not, this module (the command gc.generate_irgsc()) generates the catalog using the optical PANSTARRS data from 3pi steradian survey for given ra and decl.

 ```
 import Validate
+vd = Validate(ra,dec)
+vd.validate()
 ```
 The module Validate(ra,dec) is the module that validates the computed NIR magnitudes after importing the IRGSC library.
-This module first checks whether the UKIDSS observed NIR data can be obtained for the given field.
+If initialized without generating the catalog, this module independantly checks whether the UKIDSS observed NIR data can be obtained for the given field.

 # Conclusion/Disclaimer